 Free Spirit Travel Insurance for Autumn Holidays

 However you wish to embrace autumn and immerse yourself in nature.
 Forest bather beginner or leaf peeper.
 Take Free Spirit UK Travel Insurance along for your autumn adventure!
 Our UK travel insurance is included with all annual multi-trip policies.
-Plus COVID-19 cover is included as standard too.
+Plus Coronavirus cover is included as standard too.